gramineproject/gramine/CODE_OF_CONDUCT.rst

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at gramine-coc@googlegroups.com.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+Community leaders may determine that a violation of this Code of Conduct was inadvertent, perhaps arising from cultural differences (for example, use of a slang term which is harmless in one language and offensive in another) or a misguided attempt at humor.
+Such cases will be treated as opportunities for education rather than reprimand.

 Enforcement Guidelines
 ----------------------